Stone House on Tanner's Creek

-Stone House on Tanner's Creek is located near Salvisa, Kentucky.
+Stone House on Tanner's Creek is located near Salvisa, Kentucky in the United States.
 It was built in about 1800 and added to the National Register of Historic Places in 1983.

 It is a one-and-a-half-story hall-parlor house with a stone kitchen that is now attached.

 When listed it had stonework in excellent condition, including mostly original mortar.